ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 ### Create a Channel

-The next step is to add a channel to your new Source SDK community profile.
+The next step is to add a channel to your new Channel SDK community profile.
 You can learn more about [Channels](https://support.ringcentral.com/engagedigital/admin/configure-entry-points.html) in our support pages.

 To create a channel navigate to **Channels->Channels** to see a list of your current channels.
-Here you will add a new channel for your Source SDK integration using the Source SDK community profile.
+Here you will add a new channel for your Channel SDK integration using the Channel SDK community profile.
 This new channel will be an **Engage Digital channel SDK**.

 <img class="img-fluid" width="231" src="../../../img/source-sdk-ed-channel-sdk-icon.png">